shockscript/spec/src/virtual-variables.md

 }
 ```

-## SXDoc comment
+## ShockDoc comment

-A virtual variable derives SXDoc comments from its getter or setter.
+A virtual variable derives ShockDoc comments from its getter or setter.

 ```
 /** Comment */